What does unique product identifier mean?

 Minespider commentary

 Unique product identifier is the anchor that keeps a DPP from becoming a loose product page.
-It helps distinguish the product being described from the data carrier that points to it, the database that stores its information, and the operator providing it.
-Without identifier governance, product evidence can become accurate in isolation but unreliable in use.
+It is the product identity anchor that helps distinguish the product being described from the data carrier, passport record, product master, access rules, evidence graph, and the operator providing it, so lifecycle updates remain attached to the correct product scope.

 Common confusions